 top of page

-In today’s post, I wanted to talk a little bit about the impact that maintaining a healthy lifestyle can have on fertility wellness.
-I work with moms and dads who are trying to become parents and struggling with issues of infertility.
+In today’s post, I wanted to discuss the importance of maintaining a healthy lifestyle and a healthy diet to improve fertility.
+I work with patients who are trying to become parents and struggling with issues of infertility.
 One of the key things we work on is maintaining a healthy lifestyle - specifically having a well-balanced diet.
 We need to be feeding our bodies what they need and fuel them with good sources of food.

 The protein deficit